Head (watercraft): History

-The plans of 18th-century naval ships do not reveal the construction of toilet facilities when the ships were first built.
-The Journal of Aaron Thomas aboard HMS Lapwing in the Caribbean Sea in the 1790s records that a canvas tube was attached, presumably by the ship's sailmaker, to a superstructure beside the bowsprit near the figurehead, ending just above the normal waterline.
+18th century naval ships had similar facilities, although by the 1790s some ships may have had a few flush toilets.
+The journal of Aaron Thomas aboard HMS Lapwing in the Caribbean Sea in the 1790s records that a canvas tube was attached, presumably by the ship's sailmaker, to a superstructure beside the bowsprit near the figurehead, ending just above the normal waterline.